-Russell Broadbent here.
-Your Member for Monash.
+Russell Broadbent here, your Member for Monash.

-That’s just as I see it.
+And that’s just as I see it.